khot0002/Virtual-Network-Project/README.md

 - Filebeats and Metricbeats were both successfully installed on both virtual machines: VM1 and VM2

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._Filebeat collects data about the file system.
+- Filebeat collects data about the file system.
 Filebeat logs and monitors data and forwards them to an indexing service like Elasticsearch or Logstash.
 Metricbeat collects machine metrics from an operating system, such as uptime and other services that are running on the server.
 The statistics are collected such as cpu/mem/disk/network metrics, and can also monitor Apache, Docker, Nginx, Redis, etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: